gosexy/gosexy.org/markdown/db/collection.md

   Append(...interface{}) ([]db.Id, error)

   /*
-    Returns the number of rows that given the given conditions.
+    Returns the number of rows that match the given conditions.
   */
   Count(...interface{}) (int, error)